lucas-belvin/aika-marketing/src/pages/index.md

 ---
 title: Home
 sections:
-- type: section_hero
+- template: section_herograph
-  template: section_hero
+  type: section_herograph
-  section_id: hero
+  section_id: test
   title: Understand how reps spend time.
 Sell more.
   content: |-
     In sales, time is money in the most literal sense.
 But understanding how reps spend time is no easy task.
 With Aika, you: